FotiosMpouris/Greeks-All-In/README.md

 ## The Honest Part

-I'm building this with limited finances and maximum obsession.
-Every design decision has to be right the first time because I don't have the runway to redo it.
-The LLMs — Claude, primarily — are my engineering partners.
-I narrate the architecture.
-They help me build it.
-I review everything before it ships.

-I'm not looking for validation.
-I'm looking for the right room.
+I'm building this with maximum obsession.

-If you're building on OpenClaw, working on autonomous agent systems, or just curious what a one-man AI department looks like in practice — I want to talk.
+If you're building on OpenClaw, working on autonomous agent systems, or just curious - let's talk shop.

 **[@FotiosM on X](https://x.com/FotiosM)**
 **[fotifoti.art on Instagram](https://www.instagram.com/fotifoti.art/)**